char502/Portfolio-Page/README.md

 2. Random Quote Generator
     - First attempt at vanilla javaScript - pulling a random quote from a Github gist containing a json of quote objects
 ---
+3. Portfolio page
+    - Created to keep track of projects created
+    - Used bootstrap to practise mobile responsiveness
+    - Clickable links in portfolio section to view each of the projects completed
+    - Project files regularly updated on github
+---
 1. Tribute Page
     - First web page, written using HTML and CSS
+    - Learned github
+    - Project files regularly updated on github